lavnyasharma/Real-Time-Chat-App/README.md

 # Real-Time-Chat-App
-Dependencis :- Realtime chat engine, axios,
+Dependencies :- Realtime chat engine, Axios.
+Works only on pc or laptops.